Imran Khan says the stage is set for his 'court-martial' - ExBulletin

 “They knew that more than 150 cases registered against me are baseless and there is no chance that I will be convicted in these bogus cases, therefore, they decided to conduct my trial in the military court,” he said.
 Khan said.

-Pakistan’s mighty military pledged on Wednesday to tighten the “grip of the law” around the “planners and masterminds” who staged a “hateful and politically motivated rebellion” against the state.
+Pakistan’s mighty military pledged on Wednesday to tighten “the noose of law” around “planners and masterminds” who have mounted a “hateful and politically motivated rebellion” against the state.
+Khan’s remarks came days after Interior Minister Rana Sanaullah said the former prime minister could face trial in a military court because the PTI chief was the “architect” of the May 9 incidents.
+Khan’s party found itself in hot waters when protesters allegedly belonging to the party attacked civilian and military properties on May 9 following Khan’s arrest in the Al-Qadir corruption case.

+The trial of those involved in the attacks on military installations in different parts of the country, including the attack on the headquarters in Rawalpindi as well as the Jinnah house in Lahore where the corps commander resided, has already started.

+Defense Minister Khawaja Asif also hinted at Khan’s trial in military court and it may stem from the federal cabinet’s decision that protesters who vandalized military installations on May 9 will be tried under the Security Act. the military and the Official Secrets Act.

+Army Chief General Asim Munir also said the perpetrators, planners and executors of the May 9 attacks would be tried under the Army Act and the Official Secrets Act, adding that no clemency would be granted to those who attacked military installations.

+Khan has denied involvement in the violence, saying he was in jail when the incidents took place.
+He said the establishment planned to keep him in prison for 10 years in a sedition case.

-Khan dispelled feelings of being sidelined within the party and also dismissed rumors of leaving Pakistan.
+Meanwhile, Khan also dispelled feelings of being sidelined within the party and also dismissed rumors of leaving Pakistan.

-“I don’t have money to live in another country because the [UK] the pound has crossed Rs 400 and I cannot afford to stay there,” he said.
+“I don’t have money to live in another country because [UK] pound has crossed Rs 400 and I can’t afford to stay there,” he said.

 He also dismissed rumors of a “bitter” meeting with PTI Vice President Shah Mehmood Qureshi and said he had cordial relations with the former foreign minister.
 Earlier, Khan spent four hours in the office of the National Accountability Bureau (NAB)